kenkeiras/clone-this-wiki/content/clone this wiki.md

 # Introduction

-This is a offline-first wiki mean for minimal dependencies, just download it and edit the files on the `content` folder.
+This is a offline-first wiki meant to have minimal dependencies.
+Just download it and edit the files on the `content` folder.
 Downloading the files can be done using `git` by doing

     git clone https://wiki.codigoparallevar.com/clone-this-wiki.git